techbrett/OfficeDocs-SkypeForBusiness/Teams/virtual-appointment-meeting-template.md

 >
 > The text notifications are sent in the language of the meeting organizer.

 You can control whether your users can choose to send SMS text notifications to external guests in appointments that they schedule using the template.
-When this feature is enabled for a user, they'll see  the SMS notifications option in the template.
+When this feature is enabled for a user, they see the SMS notifications option in the template.

 - If the user chooses **Send text notifications** (the default setting), external guests will receive appointment confirmation, update, and reminder text messages that include the Teams meeting join link and appointment details.
 - If the user chooses **Don't send text notifications**, external guests won't receive text messages about their appointment.